Skip to content

 • Franchise Fees: Usually $20,000 to $50,000+.

 • Build-Out: Renovations, construction, and interior design to meet brand standards.
+Costs vary significantly by market — a build-out in a Tier 1 metro can run 2–3x the cost of a secondary market.

 • Equipment and Inventory: Kitchen appliances, POS systems, and initial stock.